microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 Filesystem registries are an implementation of a registry that lives on a filesystem.
-They follow the common registry structure but don't make use of Git to offer versioning capabilities, instead they use a primitive form of version control using a distinct path for each version of its ports.
+They follow the common registry structure but don't make use of Git to offer versioning capabilities.
+Instead, they use a primitive form of version control using a distinct path for each version of its ports.

-These type of registries are more suited to be a testing ground for your ports.
-Or to provide an alternative for registries in version control systems that are not Git.
+These types of registries are more suited to be a testing ground for your ports or to provide an alternative for registries in version control systems that are not Git.
 Since no tooling is offered to manipulate the version database files, this method is not recommended for large collections of ports.